· 9 min read

 - 5. Games will add more social features

-- 6. More brands will turn to gaming
+- 6. More brands will turn to games and gamification

 - 7. Header-bidding will kill off the Waterfall model